 The first requirement for this is low-stress set-up.
-Your EHR-integrated technology partner should take care of the bulk of this for you, requiring little time and effort on your part.
+Your EHR-integrated software partner should take care of the bulk of this for you, requiring little time and effort on your part.
 Integration should take a day, not a month.
 The second critical requirement is an intuitive interface.
 After logging in, navigating the different functionalities, from chatting with patients to pulling availability reports, should come naturally.
 Finally, your technology partner should have plenty of help articles, videos, screenshots, and more to help get the team up-to-speed and answer any of those pressing questions.

 Every so often there comes a point when our computers, tablets, and phones leaving us scratching our heads and saying “huh?”.
 And that leads us to our final requirement for EHR-integrated technology – the ability to pick up a phone and ask for help when you need it.